Story by: Norton Healthcare on February 22, 2016

 1 – Water.
-Drinking plenty of water is one of the best things for your child’s urinary and digestive systems.
-Drinking enough water — about 40 to 60 ounces per day for children ages 4 to 12 — helps flush bacteria from the urinary tract, which prevents infection and helps the digestive tract function regularly.
+Drinking plenty of water is one of the best things for your urinary and digestive systems.
+Drinking enough water helps flush bacteria from the urinary tract, which prevents infection and helps the digestive tract function regularly.

-Sprucing up your child’s water with fruit, cucumber slices or a sprig of fresh mint can help them choose water over other options.
+Consider sprucing up your water with fruit, cucumber slices or a sprig of fresh mint.

 Recipe: Infused Water

 2 – Berries.
-Cranberries, blueberries, raspberries, oh my!
-Berries promote urinary tract health and provide protection against infection with an important compound that helps fight bacteria and keeps it from sticking to the lining of the urinary tract.
+Cranberries, blueberries, raspberries and other berries promote urinary tract health and provide protection against infection with an important compound that helps fight bacteria and keeps it from sticking to the lining of the urinary tract.

-One of the best ways to get a large amount of berries into your child’s diet is through smoothies.
-Fresh or frozen berries offer a tasty option for your child, no matter what is in season.
+One way to get a large amount of berries into your diet is through smoothies.
+Fresh or frozen berries offer a tasty option no matter what is in season.

 Recipe: Berry Smoothie

 3 – Yogurt.
 Eating yogurt and other cultured dairy products (fermented with “good” bacteria) regularly may decrease the risk for urinary tract infections by up to 80 percent.
-When selecting yogurt for your child, it is important to look for a statement on the packaging that says “contains live and active cultures.”
+When selecting yogurt, it is important to look for a statement on the packaging that says “contains live and active cultures.”
 Yogurt contains good bacteria, active cultures that help prevent certain infections and boost the body’s immune system.
-Yogurt is an effective way to keep your child’s digestive system in good working order.
+Yogurt is an effective way to keep your digestive system in good working order.